-Colleges and universities need the tools to recruit and retain the most talented professors, faculty and executive team, regardless of their country of origin.
-Non-profit college and universities can sponsor professionals on the H-1B visa outside of the competitive lottery.
-Other immigration options exist depending on the experience, expertise and country of origin of the foreign national.
+Colleges and universities need the tools to recruit and retain the most talented professors, faculty, and executive team, regardless of their country of origin.
+Non-profit colleges and universities can sponsor professionals on the H-1B employment visas outside of the competitive lottery.
+Additionally, other immigration options exist depending on the experience, expertise, and country of origin of the foreign national.
 If you would like to hire international faculty or staff and don’t know where to start, we offer complimentary consultations – request yours today.

-The H-1B visa is th e cornerstone of higher education immigration.
-Non-profit colleges, universities and research facilities are not beholden to the annual H-1B “cap” and its restrictive timeline and lottery.
-The H-1B visa can apply to any position considered a “specialty occupation” and requiring at least a bachelor’s degree (or its foreign equivalent) – including professors, administrators, researchers and scholars.
+The H-1B visa is the cornerstone of higher education immigration.
+Non-profit colleges, universities, and research facilities are not beholden to the annual H-1B “cap” and its restrictive timeline and lottery.
+The H-1B visa applies to any position considered a “specialty occupation” and requires at least a bachelor’s degree (or its foreign equivalent) – including professors, administrators, researchers, and scholars.

 J-1 Exchange Visa

 J visas may be used for work-authorized categories including professors and research scholars.
-The J-1 visa is intended to be used for cultural exchange and enrichment – therefore this visa is not a good option for a professor or researcher who would like to work long-term at the university.
-The J-1 visa can not be used for a candidate on a tenure track, or who has completed a professor program in the 24 months preceding the start date of employment.
+The J-1 visa is intended to be used for cultural exchange and enrichment.
+However, this visa isn’t a good option for a professor/researcher who would like to work long-term at the university.
+In fact, the J-1 visa can’t be used for a candidate on a tenure track, or who has completed a professor program in the 24 months preceding the start date of employment.

 O-1 Extraordinary Ability Employment Visas

-The O Visa for extraordinary ability is intended only for the top few in the field of expertise in the world.
-The candidate must have a major award or prize (Nobel, Fields, etc.); OR documentation 3 of 8 categories specified in the Regulations; OR other “comparable evidence”.
-The job does not need to require extraordinary ability.
+The O Visa for extraordinary ability is intended for the top few in the field of expertise in the world.
+Additionally, The candidate must have a major award or prize (Nobel, Fields, etc.); OR documentation 3 of 8 categories specified in the Regulations; OR other “comparable evidence”.
+In addition, The job does not need to require extraordinary ability.
 The initial O-1 period is 3 years, annual extensions indefinitely thereafter in one-year increments.
 While difficult to obtain, the O-1 visa can be worth applying for if other options are not viable, as its qualifying categories can be broadly interpreted.

 Treaty Country Visas – TN and E-3